 As at balance date, some residential buildings and vines had been removed from stage one land in preparation for development.
-As at balance date the land development has not yet started.
-Earthworks are planned to commence in the 2022 financial year.
+As at balance date earthworks have commenced.

 Due to the long-term horizon of the project, there is still a lot of uncertainty around timing and actions to be taken with the plan plots and the development of the Business Park.
 A decision on Quayside's role in relation to the park at completion has not yet been reached.
 The company is currently seeking expressions of interest in the development and has indicated that it is interested in selling land, leasing land or developing vertical builds.